We are only just beginning to understand the impact virtual reality will have on our lives.

 KFC plans to address this issue with The Hard Way, a VR program that trains new workers in essential kitchen processes without having to waste real, valuable cooking time.
 The program uses Oculus Rift headsets to show employees how to properly prepare the chains famous chicken.

 While the company hasn’t put the product to widespread use as of yet, its very existence proves that KFC understands how useful this technology will prove to be in the near future.
-KFC has said that it intends to use The Hard Way as a supplemental training program, as well as a way to engage and reward their employees.
+KFC has said that it intends to use the Hard Way as a supplemental training program, as well as a way to engage and reward its employees.

 Understanding this, UPS has recently implemented a VR simulation across several training centers.
 The program allows new hires to navigate routes, avoid hazards, and encounter various traffic conditions, all without actually getting behind the wheel.
 This solution could potentially do more than simply boost safety; it may also help UPS conserve time and resources.